gottaeat/apathy/README.md

  * 5.2-aldgodev-bfq-mq			(algodev)
 ```

-#### about proprietary software under mssLinux
+#### about proprietary software under apathy
-mssLinux in its current state is all free software including the kernel and the firmware, except the listed software below *(bear in mind that this is all i've filtered off of `parabola gnu/linux`'s blacklist so there might be more.)*:
+apathy in its current state is all free software including the kernel and the firmware, except the listed software below *(bear in mind that this is all i've filtered off of `parabola gnu/linux`'s blacklist so there might be more.)*:
 ```
 [semifree] sdl		: contains a source file that doesn't mention modification.
 [semifree] unzip	: contains a source file that doesn't mention modification.